What New Jersey’s Grid Modernization Proposal Means for Utilities and DER Integration

 Why This Matters for Utilities Nationwide

-It also creates the foundation for a data-driven planning culture, where interconnection and grid planning workflows are integrated into a cohesive digital ecosystem.
+Fortunately, solutions like the Intelligent Grid Platform can create the foundation for a data-driven planning culture, where interconnection and grid planning workflows are integrated into a cohesive digital ecosystem.

 How Digital Platforms Accelerate Grid Modernization